What is an IoT SIM card?

 Unlike traditional sim cards, which we use in devices such as cell phones or tablets, IoT sim cards are designed for smart devices.
 IoT sim cards allow devices to be connected and able to communicate with each other.

-What are the actual use cases for IoT sim cards?
+What are the actual use cases for IoT SIM cards?

 In contrast to regular SIM cards, special data tariffs are offered for M2M SIM cards.
 In addition, the standard approach of data pooling allows one device’s unused data volume to be passed on to other devices.
 As a result, the tariff bundles are usually better utilized.